troperville

 "But ne'er the rose without the thorn."

-In contrast to its strictly romantic usage, roses have long been a symbol representing a duality between beauty and tragedy.
+In contrast to its strictly romantic usage, roses have long been a dual symbol of beauty and tragedy.
 The reasons for this are evident in the rose itself.
-The petals are outwardly very beautiful, making it one of the most famous flowers in the world and perfect for romantic occasions.
-On the other hand, the stem of the rose is covered with sharp thorns and the petals themselves are most commonly depicted as being a blood red color (or an innocent white).
-This duality within the rose has led to it being used to symbolize both beauty and tragedy simultaneously.
+The soft, fragrant petals are outwardly very beautiful, making it one of the most famous flowers in the world and perfect for romantic occasions.
+On the other hand, the stem of the rose is covered with sharp thorns, causing pain to careless hands.
+The colors of the rose can further this association since they can be any shade from a deep blood red to an innocent white.

-This trope is for characters and situations where the duality occurs.
-Frequently, a character with the name Rose is portrayed as being beautiful, yet ends up with a life full of trauma and tragedy.
+This trope is for characters and situations where the pleasure/pain duality is particularly evident.
+Frequently, a character with the name Rose is portrayed as being beautiful yet ends up with a life full of trauma and tragedy.
 In other cases, roses can be used to symbolize any character or event with this duality.
 The trope can also be invoked by characters who adopt the rose as a symbol for this very reason.
 If you see a bunch of red roses in a scene and it doesn't look like anything romantic will be happening, expect tragedy.
-Gothic Horror uses this trope a lot in all variations.
-A bloody rose is a very popular and almost iconic image of the Gothic Horror genre.
+Gothic Horror uses this trope frequently in all variations; a blood-covered rose is a very popular, almost iconic, image of the genre.

 Cherry Blossoms are used similarly in Japan.
 For roses used in a romantic setting, see Something about a Rose.
-Not to be confused with The Poppy, which is a blood-red flower that represents wartime tragedy.
+Not to be confused with The Poppy, a red flower which represents wartime tragedy (and valor).

 Examples:

-• In addition to this, in the 2003 anime version, Rose was raped off screen by soldiers occupying her town, became a mute and carried the resulting baby to term.
+• In addition to this, in Fullmetal Alchemist (2003), Rosé was raped off-screen by soldiers occupying her town, became a mute, and carried the resulting baby to term.
 She then had to lead her town to exile and merger with the nation due to another invasion of soldiers, was kidnapped by the Big Bad, and was spared by moments from a final Grand Theft Me that might have used her baby as fuel.
 The guy she finally professes her love to then gets trapped in another dimension.
+Finally, in Fullmetal Alchemist: The Conqueror of Shamballa, the guy who she professed her love to comes back from that other dimension hitchhiking with an army, never once sees her, then he and his brother, who did see her, go back to that other dimension after beating the army.
+In Conqueror of Shamballa, she's shown living happily with her toddler-aged son and two kids she presumably adopted, but she's still has a pretty tragic past.

 Comic Books